Table of Contents:

 -

-Prefer to adjust an area that is too wide rather than ending up with a garment that is too small.
+Prefer adjusting an area that’s too wide rather than ending up with a garment that’s too small.

 This method ensures a garment better suited to your body shape.

-Adjust a pattern if your measurements are between two sizes
+Adjusting a pattern if your measurements fall between two sizes

-It is common to be between two sizes.
+It’s common to fall between two sizes.
 In this case:

 -

-Follow the size corresponding to your largest measurement.
+Follow the size that matches your largest measurement.

 -

-Adjust the other areas by “mixing” the lines of different sizes.
+Adjust other areas by “mixing” the lines of different sizes.

 -